 The club is within walking distance from Milson's Point railway station, and you can even walk across the Harbour Bridge to get there www.sydneyflyingsquadron.com.au

 Hi Sam, head to Surry Hills and walk down Crown Street - you'll find dozens and dozens of eateries and bars, full of locals at all price points.
 (Try Billy Kwong's, Bourke Street Bakery just round the corner on Bourke St, any Crown street cafe will do really good coffee, Bills for breakfast, Red Lantern for Vietnamese.)
-Most of the tourists are hanging out in the Rocks, Circular Quay or Darling Harbour. over 5 years ago
+Most of the tourists are hanging out in the Rocks, Circular Quay or Darling Harbour. almost 6 years ago